timothygebhard/ml4ptp/README.md

 [![Code style: Black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)

-This repository contains the code for the paper "Parameterizing pressure-temperature profiles of exoplanet atmospheres with neural networks" (accepted for publication in A&A).
+This repository contains the code for the research paper:

+> T. D. Gebhard et al. (2023).
+"Parameterizing pressure-temperature profiles of exoplanet atmospheres with neural networks." _Accepted at A&A._

 > [!NOTE]
 > We have recently updated the code to be compatible with the latest versions of the PyTorch and Lightning.
-> Consequently, the results obtained with the new code may differ marginally from the ones reported in the paper.
+> Thus, the results obtained with the new code may differ marginally from the ones reported in the paper.

 ## ⚡ Getting started